-13 (1) A police service board must use members of the police service maintained by the police service board, or persons who are assisting those members while acting under their direction, to provide policing functions, unless the regulations provide otherwise.
+13 (1) A police service board must use members of the police service maintained by the police service board, or persons acting under the direction of those members or persons who are assisting those members while acting under their direction, to provide policing functions, unless the regulations provide otherwise.

-(2) The Commissioner must use members of the Ontario Provincial Police, or persons who are assisting those members while acting under their direction, to provide policing functions, unless the regulations provide otherwise.
+(2) The Commissioner must use members of the Ontario Provincial Police, or persons acting under the direction of those members or persons who are assisting those members while acting under their direction, to provide policing functions, unless the regulations provide otherwise.